spacebares/Rustigate/README.md

 # Usage
 1. Check out the discord message from a report
+   - Or use chat command `/showevents`, pick an event and hit _Send to Discord_
 2. Download the file(s) in the discord message to your computer.
    - Or access the server's File system to grab these files
 3. **Disconnect from the server or demo playback wont work.**